cxli233/FriendsDontLetFriends/README.md

 Color scales are pretty, but we have to be extra careful.
 When color scales (or color gradients) are used to represent numerical data, the darkest and lightest colors should have special meanings.
 You can decide what those special meanings are: e.g., max, min, mean, zero.
 But they should represent something meaningful.
-A data visualization sin for heat maps/color gradients is when the lightest or darkers colors are some arbitrary numbers.
+A data visualization sin for heat maps/color gradients is when the lightest or darkest colors are some arbitrary numbers.
 *This is as bad as the longest bar in a bar chart not being the largest value.* Can you imagine that?

 # 4. Friends Don't Let Friends Make Bar Plot Meadow